|

 SWCPC 394 E4

-Mahon was born in 1900 in Haynesville, Louisiana, then moved to Loraine, Texas with his
+George Mahon was born in 1900 in Haynesville, Louisiana, then moved to Loraine,

-family in 1908.
-He received his B.A. degree from Hardin Simmons University in 1924
+Texas, with his family in 1908.
+He received his B.A. degree from Hardin – Simmons

 Maines Brothers Band